OhadR/express-with-correlator/README.md

 If we configure our logger, or more precisely our appender, to contain the above layout, each log line will contain the relevant correlator without changing or breaking any API.
 No need to pass it to the logger, no need to wrap the logger, because it cannot be more elegant than this: we have a hook in the logger so it - the logger - can read the correlator.

+Accomplishing this, we will invoke our application again and see the results of 5 parallel calls:

 ![with-correlator](logs-with-correlator.JPG)